 *Definition: In order to be eligible for the $200 student stipend and student registration fees, a “student” is defined as someone who is actively enrolled full time in an accredited university, college, high school, or middle school.
 Students must be able to show WCS a valid student identification or proof of enrollment at their stated academic institution.

 Abstract and Poster Content Submission Process

-- Please email your abstract submission to Hal Harlan at firstname.lastname@example.org and WCS Office at email@example.com.
+- Please email your abstract and poster content submissions to Hal Harlan at firstname.lastname@example.org and WCS Office at email@example.com.

 Questions related to the WCS Academic Poster Session, please contact:

 - WCS Office: Phone: (714) 974-4511 , email: email@example.com